Abby Boyd

 Treasurer

-Kate is a success story that came of a rural education.
+Kate Calder is a success story that came of a rural education.
 Growing up on a farm in Illinois, Kate excelled academically.
 After earning her B.S. from the University of Illinois she enter the world of Corporate Finance, serving many years at Crate and Barrel and Ogilvy & Mather.
 In 2019, Kate made a huge life change, relocating to Marfa, Texas.
 In 2020 she took her biggest risk yet, becoming the owner of Communitie, a popular store on Marfa’s main street where she has become an important member of the local business community.
 Kate wanted to put her experience volunteering with children to use for Marfa kids and joined the MEF board in 2023.

 Malinda Galindo